1/4/21. Article cleanup. Links added for missing amps.

 Technically and quite literally, the 9600 is simply not as open by design.
 There isn’t as much air around the instruments, which is something you will clearly hear and feel in relation to the breezier, cooler 9500.

 To clarify, I was NOT one of the people clamoring for more bass.
-My impressions and synopsis of the 9500’s sound have remained consistent for over 2 years since I first bought it in 2018.
+My impressions and synopsis of the 9500’s sound have remained consistent since I bought the headphone in 2017.
 I haven’t once wavered in my opinion or stance on it.

 The bass just kind of sometimes sounds a tad clammy or something.
 Like it’s trying a bit too hard, whereas the 9500’s didn’t really give a d**n what you thought.

-That headphone had a confidence and swagger being exactly what it was.
+That headphone had confidence and swagger being exactly what it was.

 Keep in mind that for the 9600 this is a minor nitpick, and I’ve noticed the bass settle in quite a bit the longer I listen.